automerge/old-automerge-website/docs/reference/under-the-hood/storage.md

 });
 ```

-Now if you open two tabs with the same URL (including the hash component, the easiest way to achieve this is to open one tab and then duplicate it) you'll notice that the counter value is not updated live between tabs.
-However, if you increment the count in both tabs and then refresh either tab the count will include the increments from the other tab.
+Now if you open two tabs with the same URL you'll notice that the task list is not updated live between tabs.
+However, if you modify the todo list in both tabs and then refresh either tab the todo list will include the edits from the other tab.

 Clearly there is more going on here than just saving the current state of the document somewhere.